 LABOR LAW IN THAILAND: PART 10 – The Employees Compensation Act

-The Employees Compensation Act (the “Act”) requires an employer with one employee or more to register employees (with the exception of certain categories of employees such as government officials and teachers at private schools) with the Employees Compensation Fund (the “Fund”) at the Social Security Office.
-The purpose of the Fund is to compensate employees — or their estate — for lost wages in the event of the employee’s employment‐related injury, illness, or death, as well as for such an employee’s, medical treatment and rehabilitation, or funeral costs.
+The Employees Compensation Act (the “Act”) requires any employer with one or more employees to register those employees — with certain exceptions, such as government officials and private school teachers — with the Employees Compensation Fund (the “Fund”) at the Social Security Office.
+The Fund’s purpose is to compensate employees, or their estate, for lost wages resulting from an employment-related injury, illness, or death, as well as for the employee’s medical treatment, rehabilitation, or funeral costs.

 Other Publications